GovTechSG/CFT-Docs/general/pricing.md

 The rates defined in the previous sections are the proposed rates that are currently pending approval.

-The rates below are the indicative pricing rates that  represent the upper range of the potential approved cost.
-These provide a conservative estimate for AOR and budgeting purposes.
+**Note:** The rates below are the indicative pricing rates that  represent the upper range of the potential approved cost.
+These provide a conservative estimate **for AOR and budgeting purposes**.

 <u>File Transfer Count</u>